 - Miso Ramen: Originating from Hokkaido, this ramen has a robust, tangy flavor from miso paste.

-- Tonkotsu Ramen: Its distinctive feature is its creamy, rich pork-bone broth.
+- Tonkotsu Ramen: Its distinctive feature is its creamy, rich meat-bone broth.

 - Shio Ramen: Shio, meaning salt, is the oldest form of ramen flavoring and is typically a light, clear soup.

 - Noodles: Typically made from wheat flour, salt, and water.